 It helped that we were a small group.
 Vassilios tailored the discussion to our knowledge and interests, and made a point of engaging with the one child on the tour, asking her questions and encouraging her to think about how what we saw fitted in with her schoolwork.
 So we all gained a deeper understanding of Byzantine Athens, no matter how much we had known before.
 For myself I came away knowing much more about Athens and the Byzantine period, and with the realisation that Greek history didn’t stop two thousand years ago!

-I went on the “Opulent Orthodoxy” tour as a guest of Context.
+I went on the “Early Byzantine Churches of Athens” tour as a guest of Context.